-The Stopline gladly replies to a received report, provided that the sender has entered their e-mail address.
+The Stopline will confirm the receipt of a report, provided that the sender has entered an e-mail address.
 However, the Stopline is neither able to give information about its own results nor about the investigations of the executive.

 3. Legal basis